220124-JavaReactAzure/weddingmart_p1_dhpw/readme.md

 An Attendee is linked to a Wedding, can be marked with an rsvp and a plus one rsvp.
 A MealOrder and MealOrderPlusOne can link an Attendee and their potential plus one with a MealChoice.

-A Betrothed is linked a Wedding, which tracks their budget, wedding date, and the date by which they need their Attendees to rsvp.
+A Betrothed is linked to a Wedding, which tracks their budget, wedding date, and the date by which they need their Attendees to rsvp.

 Thanks to the way the database is structured a User can be an Employee, a Betrothed on their own wedding, and an Attendee on multiple weddings.
 Any number of Users can be Betrothed on a wedding, so although WeddingMart has no political position on polyamory the software does support it!